MarkusRosen/markusrosen.github.io/unpublished/2022-08-16-get-into-data-science.md

 - [Introduction to SQLite](https://www.sqlitetutorial.net/)

-## Introduction to Machine Learning, Deep Learning, Explainable AI and Graph/3D Deep Learning
+## Introduction to Machine Learning, Deep Learning and Explainable AI

 ### Data Preprocessing in Python